YourOnly-One/yoo-hugo-content/techmagus/eng-ph/blog/posts/2007/20070412-web-standards-philippines.md

 aliases = ["/2007/04/web-standards-philippines.html"]
 slug = "web-standards-philippines"
+translationKey = "web-standards-philippines-2007102"
-translationKey = "Web Standards Philippines" relCanonical = ""                                                   # the actual URL of the post; also used for disqus ID and url
+relCanonical = "https://im.youronly.one/techmagus/web-standards-philippines-2007102/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup